Skip to main content

 Rudraprasna Translation - Part 1

+No text has fascinated me as much as Sri Rudram.
 People have chanted Sri Rudram or Sri Rudraprasna for ages.
-Even I have.
 We have been told that it is powerful.
 It indeed is.
-However, not many people really understand the meaning (superficial or inner) of Rudraprasna.
-That includes me.
-Here is an attempt to translate Rudraprasna for the benefit of all, particularly me.
+However, not many people, including me, really understand the meaning (superficial or inner) of Rudraprasna.
+Here is an attempt to understand the essence of the prashna and translate it for the benefit of all, particularly me.

 DISCLAIMER: I am not a Sanskrit scholar but have interest in understanding the inner meaning of vedic mantras.
 So, it is an attempt to help myself and if it helps others then that is a bonus, my offering to the Lord.
 Sarvam Sri KrishNarpaNam.